daffainfo/ctf-writeup/Foobar CTF 2023/README.md

 # Foobar CTF 2023
 CTF writeup for The Foobar CTF 2023.
-I took part in this CTF competition with the my friend, @dRe and got 19th place out of 108 teams
+I took part in this CTF competition with my friend, @dRe and secured the 19th place out of 108 teams

 | Category | Challenge |
 | --- | --- |